garrettbowman/AutomatedPCBInspection/README.md

 I reccommend using AHK window spy included in the dashboard for retriving colors, cursor positions, etc.

+To make changes to robotic script, I would reccommend subscribing to joint states topic, adjusting arm to where you want using control panel (enabling/disabling torque for each joint).

+There might be a "better" way to do this using perception/point clouds but I prefered serial movement to avoid damaging expensive equipment.

 <!-- Performance and Results -->
 ## Performance and Results